 April 6, 2020, Ningbo, China.
-In view of the improved situation in the prevention and control of the Covid-19 epidemic in China's interior, it is time to accelerate the restoration of order in the everyday life of the population and to accelerate the resumption of work processes for the production of essential goods.
+In view of the improved situation in the prevention and control of the Covid-19 epidemic in China's interior, it is time to accelerate the restoration of order in the everyday life of the population and to resume work processes for the production of essential goods.
 As a leader in plastic injection molding machinery, Haitian International assumes social responsibility for its employees, society and its suppliers, while strengthening the prevention and control of the epidemic.

 Even after resuming production, Haitian International strictly adheres to the principle of "complete prevention and control".
-For example, we dynamically check the health status of the employees, strictly control the personnel when entering or leaving the factory and eliminate any hygiene weaknesses in public areas.
+For example, we dynamically check the health status of the employees, strictly control the personnel when entering or leaving the factory, and eliminate any hygiene weaknesses in public areas.
 Our canteens remain closed to avoid large crowds of people, but instead we rely on online offices to reduce the risks as much as possible.